Workshop on Geometry Related to the Langlands Programme

-Atsushi Ichino, Institute for Advanced
+Atsushi Ichino, Institute for Advanced Study

 Formal degrees and adjoint gamma-factors

 Harish-Chandra established the Plancherel formula for reductive groups over

 local fields.
 Formal degrees and Plancherel measures are key ingredients in

 the Plancherel formula and are important objects in harmonic analysis.
 In

 this talk, we give an extension of Langlands' conjecture which relates these

 discuss its interaction with local theta correspondence.